Burns & McDonnell Turns to Revu to Plan Utility Work for Kansas City Downtown Streetcar Project

 Working with a large number of diverse utilities made it especially important to find a software solution that is very intuitive and easily adoptable.

 Burns & McDonnell is deploying Studio Projects—the side of Studio used for document storage and collaboration—to maintain version control over project plans while granting everyone the ability to access and markup the plans.
 Utility companies and their contractors log in to the project, where they view the plans and add current information about their systems.
 Burns & McDonnell then uploads new versions of the documents as the phases of the project progress.
-So far, 65 project partners have logged into the project and have made more than 600 markups and comments.
+At the time of this writing, 65 project partners have logged into the project and have made more than 600 markups and comments.
 In the field, these project plans are accessible for quick access to information during what could be a risky project phase.

 Getting all project partners on board with using Bluebeam Revu was initially perceived as a challenge.
 Burns & McDonnell hosted a Revu training program at the beginning of the project for all utility companies, their contractors and project partners.
 Nathan Good, applications specialist at Burns & McDonnell, created custom training videos and hosted the training.
 Despite hesitancy about the software and new tools, Nathan was impressed with Revu’s intuitive interface.
 “I have never seen a faster adoption.
 As a technologist, I have to ‘sell hard’ a lot, and this is an easy sell.”